borntofrappe/borntofrappe/playground/Sections/About/README.md

 ## Animation

-The SVG is animated to have the satellites and orbit rotate around the center.
+Animate the SVG to have the satellites and orbit rotate around the center.

 Use the intersection observer API to rotate the elements only when the illustration is visible.
 This explains the `padding-top` property, to force vertical scroll.